-You may agree in writing with Council on the times at which you will start and finish work.
-You, the Council and the Unions may agree to work in accordance with different arrangements to those set out in the previous clauses.
+AT A GLANCE Employees may agree in writing with Council on the times at which they will start and finish work.
+Employees, the Council and the Unions may agree to work in accordance with different arrangements to those set out in the previous clauses.

-- 14.1 An employee's commencement and/or finishing times may be altered by agreement.
-Such an agreement must be in writing and must be genuine with no compulsion to agree. - 14.2 A Council, the Union and the affected employees may agree on hours of work, weekend penalties and shift penalties other than those prescribed in clauses 11, 12 and 13 of this Agreement.
+14.1 An employee's commencement and/or finishing times may be altered by agreement.
+Such an agreement must be in writing and must be genuine with no compulsion to agree.

+14.2 Council, Unions and the affected employees may agree on hours of work, weekend penalties and shift penalties other than those prescribed in clauses 11, 12 and 13 of this Agreement.